Which sweets are halal? A clear explanation

 Cysteine (E920/E921) – sometimes contains pig bristles

-Ethanol - Alcohol in flavor
+Ethanol – alcohol in aroma

-Here you can buy halal sweets .
+You can buy halal sweets here .